Saving & Spending Budgeting & Expenses

 Credit cards are often associated with debt, but earning rewards with a credit card can help you stay on track with your budget.
 This is best done when you align a credit card with your specific lifestyle and spending habits.
 As mentioned above, certain cards may have better earning rates for purchases in certain categories.
 So if you frequently visit the gas station, a credit card like the Costco Anywhere Visa® Card by Citi, which earns rewards for eligible gas purchases, could be helpful.

 Many cashback credit cards function similarly.
-You can use a card with specific earning potential according to your purchases or get a general cashback card like the Citi Double Cash® Card to earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
+You can use a card with specific earning potential according to your purchases or get a general cashback card like the Citi Double Cash® Card to earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
 But remember, you want to use credit cards for purchases you already plan to make.

 Doing so will help you ensure you’re spending only the money you need to spend while earning cash back at the same time.
 The cash back you earn acts as a discount on all your purchases, so it might help stretch your budget.
 Take a look at our list of the best cash back credit cards for more details.